 It makes plenty of sense to use flexible simulation models to plan for those “what-if” scenarios.

 For example, you might use it to determine how long a proposed investment in CPU infrastructure, i.e. headroom, will last so that you can construct a business case for management.

 This is still the preferred method for networks, but it’s so resource-intensive that it’s practically impossible to use as a capacity planning tool for servers.

 For your most critical capacity planning needs, you’ll need something that utilizes queuing theory.

 Simple Queuing Network

-What makes a good capacity planning tool?
-Any advanced method of capacity should take a number of complex factors into account, and we’ve summarized a few of the most important criteria in our Buyers Guide: Capacity Planning Tool Checklist.
-Be sure to check it out!
+Efficient capacity planning software takes a number of complex factors into account.
+Learn more about a few of the most important criteria in our Buyers Guide: Capacity Planning Tool Checklist.